mmontalbo/grim_rust/grim_viewer/README.md

 - **Telemetry overlays:** Projects boot timeline hooks, audio logs, and interaction states onto the scene to highlight why Manny can or cannot interact with a hotspot.
-- **Regression guard:** Supports headless render verification, giving us a quick diff between decoded pixels and the GPU pipeline before we ship changes to the renderer.
+- **Regression guard:** Keeps the Manny baseline overlays, audio, and geometry in one place so we can spot first-playable regressions without replaying the retail build.

 ## Manny's Office Focus
 - Defaults to the Manny office manifest exported from the engine host, keeping